steelandflesh2/suicide-detection/README.md

 4. **Scalability for API**: Make the API abuse-prone, implement rate-limiting and scale it to handle load.
 5. **Explore other algorithms/neural networks**: Logistic regression is used due to its lightweight nature in this implementation, however advanced neural networks like RNNs, transformers etc could be used as well.
 6. **More feature engineering**: Focusing more on EDA and adding some more feature classes could potentially boost accuracy.
+7. **Add a confidence factor**: Instead of blatantly predicting each text message as "suicide" or "non-suicide", a confidence factor would make it the predictions much less vague.

 ## Contribution